3d mirror symmetry of the cotangent bundle of the full flag variety: Introduction

 with the vertex functions of $X^{!}$, it is sufficient to calculate the leading coefficient.
 This is done by using the known diagonal and quasiperiodicity properties of the elliptic stable envelope.
 Along the way, to connect our results with those of \cite{MirSym2}, we define the elliptic weight functions and identify precisely which choices of polarization and chamber are needed to relate the weight functions to the elliptic stable envelopes.

-As a corollary of our main Theorem, we obtain a simple conceptual proof of the main result of \cite{MirSym2}, which says that the inverse of the elliptic stable envelope of $X$ is equal to that of $X^{!}$ after applying $\kappa$ and permuting some of the rows and columns.
+As a corollary of our main Theorem, we obtain a simple proof of the main result of \cite{MirSym2}, which says that the inverse of the restriction matrix of the elliptic stable envelope of $X$ is equal to that of $X^{!}$ after applying $\kappa$ and appropriately permuting the rows and columns.